Sheer beauty of the Carpathians

 The tourist marking was Czech standard because it was made by Czech volunteers.
 Reaching the marked trail was a huge relief and enabled me to walk fast but at 11 am I knew I could hardly make it to Rovensko before the evening.

 I went through an operating anthracite quarry in the middle of nowhere and reached a strong stream – beautiful place for a lunch break.
 Unfortunately, I put my socks on a young tree to dry and left them there.
 Thus I lost the only socks that went with me all the way long from Moravia.

 Water was scarce through the day and there were no signs of a water source when I met a shepherd with his herd.
 He immediately tried to calm his dogs and took me to his house to give me some water.
-He said there is some water on the way to Rovensko (about 8 km ahead) but was not specific where, though I was asking.
+He said there was some water on the way to Rovensko (about 8 km ahead) but was not specific where, though I was asking several times.
 The old man desperately wanted me to stay overnight with him, he even washed my feet.
 No wonder considering dogs are his only companions for 4 months a year.
 I did not want to be flea-bitten again but I also wanted to make the man happy, so I stayed in his guestroom.

 Hearing Czech again

 I packed my stuff at dark and started walking very early as I wanted to reach the Danube about 40 km ahead on Friday 23rd August.
 My nightmare came true and I was bitten both by fleas and bedbugs.
 The water spring was about 1 km away from the shepherd’s house, so if I was not socializing with the old man, I could have filled water there, stay even further on my trail and miss the itching souvenir.

 The landscape in this region is different from others in the Carpathians.
 Nowhere else I could see the pattern of large orchards and meadows accompanied by small houses used by their keepers now and then because of their location far away from the village.
 Some plots were cared for, others were turning into strange type of fruit trees wilderness.